agarwalabhi19/Gramoday-Assignment/README.md

 Server started on port 3000
 ```
 This indicates that server has started!

+If it shows error in mongoDB connection then paste own's url for connection.

 Now, to send POST or GET request to our server we can use POSTMAN or THUNDER CLIENT(extension in vs code).